joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

 0. Data requirements

-  1. Input vcf data (variant list)
+  1. Input vcf file (variant list)

-  Prepare variants in vcf format.
+  Prepare sorted variants in vcf format.
 The order of the columns should follow the specification of `vcf <https://samtools.github.io/hts-specs/VCFv4.2.pdf>`_.
 The INFO field must contain a sample ID of each variant with this format ``SAMPLE={sample_id}``.

   .. code-block:: solidity